rubynor/bigfive-web/content/faq.md

 Send the downloaded file to bigfive-test@rubynor.com and tell us which language you have translated

-If you want to translate it on github instead, you can follow the description [here](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r/blob/master/README.md#help-wanted).
+If you want to translate it directly on github instead, you can follow the description [here](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r/blob/master/README.md#help-wanted).

 ### I want to translate the result text to my language